Information geometric regularization of the barotropic Euler equation: Comparison, conclusion, and outlook

 \subsection{Comparison to related work}

 The earliest work proposing inviscid regularization in a spirit similar to ours is a series of papers by Bhat and Fetecau \cite{bhat2006hamiltonian,bhat2009riemann,bhat2009regularization}, motivated by ideas of Leray~\cite{leray1934essai}.
-In the case of Burgers' equation, their regularization amounts to setting $\rho \equiv 1$ in \cref{eqn:reg_burgers} and shows promising results.
-However, its generalization to the Euler equation fails to maintain the shock speed of the nominal equation, greatly limiting its usefulness for numerical purposes.
+In the case of Burgers' equation shows promising results.
+But its generalization to the Euler equation fails to maintain the shock speed of the nominal equation, greatly limiting its usefulness for numerical purposes \cite{bhat2009regularization}.
 Recently, \cite{guelmame2022hamiltonian} proposed a family of inviscid and nondispersive regularizations for the unidimensional Euler equation, based on a similar regularization for the shallow water equation \cite{clamond2018non}.
 The members of this family can be written in conservation form and thus maintain the correct shock speed.
 They are parametrized by a function $\mathcal{A}: \R \longrightarrow \R$ of the density.
-In the special case of vanishing pressure and $\mathcal{A}(\rho) \coloneqq \rho$, this regularization coincides with \cref{eqn:reg_burgers}.
-While \cite{guelmame2022hamiltonian} does not give this case special consideration and their proposed regularization is limited to the unidimensional case, the theoretical results established therein promise to be useful for better understanding information geometric regularization.
-Numerous existing works apply viscous regularization adaptively, based on suitable shock indicators \cite{puppo2004numerical,barter2010shock,guermond2011entropy,bruno2022fc,dolejvsi2003some}.
-For $\alpha \rightarrow 0$, the leading order term of \cref{eqn:reg_euler_intro} is given by

-This equation is reminiscent of a nonlinear viscous regularization with an especially simple shock indicator.
-However, different from any viscous regularization, the ``diffusion tensor'' $\rho [\cnst{D} \vct{u}]$ in this case is not symmetric.
+In the special case of $P \equiv 0$ and $\mathcal{A}(\rho) \coloneqq \rho$, this regularization coincides with \cref{eqn:infgeo_reg_flux_1d} \emph{with $2\alpha$ replaced by $\alpha$} in the right-hand side of the elliptic problem defining $\Sigma$.
+This amounts to using the Levi-Civita connection of the Fisher-Rao metric, instead of the dual connection in this work.
+Levi-Civita geodesics move at constant speed, as measured by the Riemannian metric.
+This translates to smooth solutions of the associated PDE conserving the energy given by the squared Riemannian norm.
+Thus, they need to form singularities to model irreversible behavior like the dissipation in shocks.
+This is the likely cause for the unphysical cusp singularities in the regularized solutions of \cite{guelmame2022hamiltonian}, as studied by \cite{pu2018weakly,liu2019well}.
+Numerous existing works apply viscous regularization adaptively, based on shock indicators \cite{vonneumann1950method,puppo2004numerical,cook2005hyperviscosity,fiorina2007artificial,mani2009suitability,barter2010shock,guermond2011entropy,bruno2022fc,dolejvsi2003some,bhagatwala2009modified,kawai2010assessment}.
+In the unidimensional case, a prototypical form of this ``localized artificial diffusivity'' (LAD) amounts to removing the elliptic operator and using only the negative part of $[\partial_x u]$ in \cref{eqn:infgeo_reg_flux_1d}, yielding